-Q: Will a 3 credit hour real estate undergradute or graduate course from an accredited college or university/48 classroom hour real estate course taken through an approved Kentucky provider fulfill the continuing education requirements for the year?
+Q: Will a three-credit hour real estate undergradute or graduate course from an accredited college or university/48 classroom hour real estate course taken through an approved Kentucky provider fulfill the continuing education requirements for the year?

 A: Yes, as long as it is not your year to take the Kentucky Core Course.
 It is YOUR responsibility to send a copy of the completion certificate or transcript to the Commission and ask that credit be awarded.

 Q: What is the penalty for non-compliance?

 A: If the hours are not completed by Dec.
 31, a delinquency notice will be mailed to the licensee in mid January.
 Licensees must take one of two options by Feb.
 10: (1) Place the license into escrow or (2) File the Delinquency Plan and agree to take the required hours on or before June 15.
 Both options require the payment of a $500 penalty.